mfractor/mfractor.github.io/docs/quickstart-windows.md

 ## Introduction

-This guide is a

-At a glance, we will run through how to install, activate and use MFractor for Visual Studio Windows.
+This guide is outlines how to install, activate, maintain and use MFractor for Visual Studio Windows.

 To learn more about installation, licensing or a particular feature, please refer to the relevant linked documentation.